Godspell (film): Differences from the musical

 Regarding the band, all four of the musicians from the original stage production and cast album were retained for the film recording.
 These musicians were Steve Reinhardt on keyboards, Jesse Cutler on acoustic and lead guitar and bass, Richard LaBonte on rhythm guitar and bass, and Ricky Shutter on drums and percussion.
 Reviewer William Ruhlmann explains that by having a larger budget than had been available for the stage, Schwartz was able to expand the line-up by adding key studio personnel such as lead guitarist Hugh McCracken (on "Prepare Ye (The Way of the Lord)"), keyboardist Paul Shaffer, bass player Steve Manes, a horn section, and six strings.

-Ruhlmann describes Schwartz as being "better able to realize the score's pop tendencies than he had on the cast album... this was a less complete version of the score, but it was much better performed and produced, making this a rare instance in which the soundtrack album is better than the original cast album.”
+Ruhlmann describes Schwartz as being "better able to realize the score's pop tendencies than he had on the cast album... this was a less complete version of the score, but it was much better performed and produced, making this a rare instance in which the soundtrack album is better than the original cast album."

 Reception

 The film was entered into the 1973 Cannes Film Festival.

 Godspell received generally positive reviews in 1973.
-Allmovie Guide gives the film a three out of five rating.
-Various bands have covered songs from the film/musical.

-On Rotten Tomatoes the film has an approval rating of 67% based on reviews from 15 critics.
+On Rotten Tomatoes the film has an approval rating of 63% based on reviews from 16 critics.

-The film was recognized by the American Film Institute in 2006: AFI's 100 Years...100 Cheers – Nominated.